pranav1211/Beyondmebtw/Readme.md

     V 0.9 03/11/2023
-      ->remove twitter icon and link from header on home and about page ->changed font about page to improve readability ->added a contact bar, contains links to linkedin, medium, twitter, github and also email ->abandoning the phase system as i have completed the base of the site and now features are going to be added so it makes more sense to keep it simple
+      ->remove twitter icon and link from header on home and about page ->changed font about page to improve readability ->added a contact bar to homepage, contains links to linkedin, medium, twitter, github and also email

+      * abandoning the phase system as i have completed the base of the site and now features are going to be added so it makes more sense to keep it simple

+    V 1.02 4/11/2023
+      ->added information about the buttons when mouse hovers over the contact area ->removed a feature that displayed email address when mouse hovered over email icon due to link clickable issues
+      ->fixed hamburger button menu issue on phones that made content overlab ->removed the contact bar for smaller devices while i develop a replacement